AustP/jwt-express/README.md

 #### jwt.require(string key, [string operator, mixed value])
 Returns a middleware function that requires the payload to contain / match certain data.
 This method will trigger error handling if the JWT fails the requirement.

 *key* - This is they key used to look up the value in the payload.
-If only this value is passed to `jwt.require()`, then the middleware function will check that the value is truthy (value == true).
+If only this value is passed to `jwt.require()`, then the middleware function will check that the value is truthy (!!value).

 *operator* - If supplied, must be one of the following: